 Speaking of the arts, what we now know and love as the Lakeland Community Theatre (121 S. Lake Ave.) was once the Lake Mirror Center (and eventually the Lakeland Civic Center).
 In 1974, the City of Lakeland opened the Lakeland Center (now known as the RP Funding Center) at 701 W. Lime St. The original Lake Mirror facility was preserved to host community theater performances, while the Lime Street property was designed for large-scale concerts and gatherings.
 Just two years later, Elvis Presley returned to Swan City to perform at the new venue on Sept.
 4, 1976.

 The King wasn’t the only historic event to happen at the RP Funding Center in 1976.
 Just a few months earlier, a time capsule was buried near Gate 6 and marked with a statue called “Infinity” by sculptor Al Kriston.
 It’s set to be opened on July 4, 2076.

 Lakelanders rang in the new year of 1977 with a rather unique experience (at least, at this latitude).
 On Jan.
 19, 1977, Swan City enjoyed a few inches of snow.
 The following year, The Kress Building on Kentucky Avenue (originally a five-and-dime store) closed in 1978.
 It would reopen 20 years later in 1998 when it was purchased by the Explorations V Children’s Museum (now Florida Children’s Museum).
 Today, the building’s future is yet to be announced, but not for long.

-Did we miss your favorite moment of the 1970s?
+Did we miss your favorite moment?
 Share your memory with us, we wish we were there.